samanasghar031/Saman-s-Assistant/README.md

 - Generated CVs and emails require human review.
 - Each user must supply their own documents, API key, and OAuth configuration.

+## Copyright and Usage

+Copyright © 2026 Saman Asghar.
+All rights reserved.

+This repository is publicly available for portfolio, academic evaluation, and demonstration purposes only.
+No permission is granted to copy, modify, redistribute, publish, sell, or incorporate this software into another project without prior written permission from the author.